andrefernandes/docker-shellinabox/README.md

 The shell script "runshell.sh" serves as an example of how to do it.

 This image provides a container with a "user" user (default password is "mysecret").
-Tha container start script (startshell.sh) looks for a GID environment variable that should contain the "docker" gid from the host (again, look in "runshell.sh" where this gid is fetched).
+The container start script (startshell.sh) looks for a GID environment variable that should contain the "docker" gid from the host (again, look in "runshell.sh" where this gid is fetched).